gorilla-devs/ferium/README.md

     - You can find these at the top left part of the repository's page as a big 'owner / name'
   - So to add [Sodium](https://github.com/CaffeineMC/sodium-fabric), you should run `ferium add-github CaffeineMC sodium-fabric` (again, case-insensitive)
   - Note: The GitHub repository has to release JAR files in their Releases for Ferium to download, or else it will refuse to be added
+- External mods
+  - If you want to add files that are not on Modrinth, CurseForge, or GitHub Release, place them in a `user` folder in the output directory.
+Files here will be copied to the output directory when upgrading

 ### Upgrading Mods

-> _Warning: Upgrading will empty the output directory before downloading your mods!_
-> If your output directory is not empty when setting it, Ferium will offer to create a backup
+> If your output directory is not empty when setting it, Ferium will offer to create a backup.
+Please do so if it contains any files you would like to keep

 Now after adding all your mods, run `ferium upgrade` to download all of them to your output directory.
 This defaults to `.minecraft/mods`, where `.minecraft` is the default Minecraft resources directory.
 You don't need to worry about this if you play with Mojang's launcher (unless you changed the resources directory).